Rohitsakhalkar/basic_calculator/README.md

 ## Usage
 - Use the buttons or keyboard to input numbers and operations.
-- Press Enter to calculate the result.
+- Press 'Enter' or '=' to calculate the result.
-- Use C to clear the display and DEL to delete the last character.
+- Use C to clear the display.
+- MS to store memory.
+- M+ to add memory.
+- M- to substract memory.
+- MR to recall memory.
+- MC to clear memory.

 ## Future Enhancements
-- Add scientific calculator functions.
-- Store and display calculation history
+- To add more Scientific Functions.
+- To add converter.
+- GST calculator.